slashtea/automate_navigo_download/README.md

 	* **Default path of your downloads**
 	* Optional path to move file from **Downloads** to another custom path

+## Cron
+* Add a crontab to run it periodically every month.

 ## Contribution
 * Feel free to fork or submit a PR.